 - Fixed income ETF managers generally use two approaches to ensure tracking error remains tight.

 As both equity and fixed income ETFs become more popular, it will be increasingly important for investors to discern ETF facts from fiction.
-As cost efficient, liquid, and transparent investments, ETFs are an easy and effective means of deploying a passive investing strategy.
+Cost efficient, liquid, and transparent investments, ETFs are an easy and effective means of deploying a passive investing strategy.